KaiSingL/Applescript/README.md

 # Applescript
 This is a list of AppleScripts I used.
-Hope this help other mac user.
+Hope this help other mac users.